weuc/weuc.eu/_sections/faq.md

   - question: How do I stay informed about news and facts?
     answer: |
        Time to time we send a newsletter.
 You can find the subscription field below.
 But we are also quite active on Facebook and Twitter.
-You can find links to our profil in the footer.
+You can find links to our profile in the footer.
 ---